kiransalagare/Melanoma-detection-case-study/README.md

 In order to achieve higher accuracy and results on the classification task, a custom CNN model has been built.

-Rescalling Layer - To rescale an input in the [0, 255] range to be in the [0, 1] range.
+Rescaling Layer - To rescale an input in the [0, 255] range to be in the [0, 1] range.
 Convolutional Layer - Convolutional layers apply a convolution operation to the input, passing the result to the next layer.
 A convolution converts all the pixels in its receptive field into a single value.
 For example, if you would apply a convolution to an image, you will be decreasing the image size as well as bringing all the information in the field together into a single pixel.
 Dropout Layer - The Dropout layer randomly sets input units to 0 with a frequency of rate at each step during training time, which helps prevent overfitting.
 Flatten Layer - Flattening is converting the data into a 1-dimensional array for inputting it to the next layer.
 We flatten the output of the convolutional layers to create a single long feature vector.
 And it is connected to the final classification model, which is called a fully-connected layer.
 Dense Layer - The dense layer is a neural network layer that is connected deeply, which means each neuron in the dense layer receives input from all neurons of its previous layer.
-Activation Function (ReLU) - The rectified linear activation function or ReLU for short is a piecewise linear function that will output the input directly if it is positive, otherwise, it will output zero.The rectified linear activation function overcomes the vanishing gradient problem, allowing models to learn faster and perform better.
+Activation Function (ReLU) - The rectified linear activation function or ReLU for short is a piecewise linear function that will output the input directly if it is positive, otherwise, it will output zero.
+The rectified linear activation function overcomes the vanishing gradient problem, allowing models to learn faster and perform better.
 Activation Function (Softmax) - The softmax function is used as the activation function in the output layer of neural network models that predict a multinomial probability distribution.
 The main advantage of using Softmax is the output probabilities range.
-The range will 0 to 1, and the sum of all the probabilities will be equal to one
+The range will be from 0 to 1, and the sum of all the probabilities will be equal to 1.

 Model: "sequential"
 _________________________________________________________________